arekmano/docs-v2/content/influxdb/cloud-dedicated/get-started/write.md

         - **url**: InfluxDB Cloud Dedicated cluster URL
         - **token**: [Database token](/influxdb/cloud-dedicated/admin/tokens/)
           with write access to the **get-started** database.
-          _For security reasons, we recommend setting this as an environment variable rather than including the raw token string._
+          _For security reasons, we recommend reading the token from a secret store or environment variable, rather than including the raw token string in your code._

         Because the timestamps in the line protocol are in second precision, **use `SetPrecision(time.Second)` to define the write precision option**.